6 reasons why you should include salary ranges in your job adverts

-We recommend in our Graduate Recruitment Guide that employers should be explicit about salary.
-This is because whatever salary you decide upon, graduates are often put off by jobs that do not indicate a salary range.
+In our Graduate Recruitment Guide we strongly recommend that employers should be explicit about salary.
+This is because we know that graduates are put off by jobs that do not indicate a salary range.

 #1 You eliminate potential candidates

-Don’t take our word for it - Jobsite, a UK based career portal, claims that companies might experience a 25 percent to 35 percent drop in applicants when job ads don’t include wage information.
+But don’t take our word for it.
+Jobsite, a UK based career portal, claims that companies might experience a 25 percent to 35 percent drop in applicants when job ads don’t include wage information.